nirajp82/MachineLearning_A-Z/Section2_Part_1_DataPreprocessing/readme.md

 # 🧠 Machine Learning Workflow & Feature Scaling
 ---
 ## 1️⃣ Machine Learning Process Overview

 Machine learning projects typically follow a **three-step process**:

 1. **Data Pre-processing**
-   - Import, clean, and split your data
+   - Import, clean, and prepare your data
-   - Splitting into **training and test sets** ensures model evaluation on **unseen data**, providing an unbiased measure of generalization
+   - **Split dataset into training and test sets**
+     - Ensures model evaluation is based on **unseen data**
+     - Provides an unbiased measure of how well the model generalizes

 2. **Modeling**
    - Build, train, and make predictions using machine learning algorithms